wy-luke/StableDiffusion-Installer-For-Mac/README.md

    > Note 1: Normally, it will automatically open the web browser.

    > **Note 2: Don't close the terminal app while using Stable Diffusion web UI, just keep it running background.
-If you accidentally close the terminal, see step 7 below.**
+If you accidentally close the terminal, see Re-run section below.**

-6. If the installation fails, you will be prompted whether to retry.
+6. If the installation fails, you will be prompted to select whether to retry.
 Type `y` or just simply **press the Enter key** to try again.
 Type `n` to exit.

 ## Re-run

+Keep the terminal running while using SD.
+When you don't use it anymore, just close the brower page and the terminal.

-Use the command below to **re-run** Stable Diffusion web UI after the installation sucessfully completes.
+If you want to re-run SD after the first usage, use the command below to **re-run** Stable Diffusion web UI.

 ```bash
 /bin/bash $HOME/stable-diffusion-webui/webui.sh